 Hedging is one of the most popular risk management strategies.
 It involves taking offsetting positions to minimize the investor’s exposure to adverse price movements.
-Hedging is applied by various market entities and economic players to reduce the inherent risk associated with investing or operating in the financial markets.
+Various market entities and economic players apply hedging to reduce the inherent risk associated with investing or operating in the financial markets.

 In this article by Finestel, we focus on providing a basic explanation of what hedging is.
 Determining how hedging is different from other popular investment strategies, we then move on to describe how it works, who should apply it, and what benefits or drawbacks it brings to the table.
 Finally, we shift our attention towards this concept in the crypto market and provide some practical tips on how you should do it effectively.

 What Is Hedging?